gordon81/chef-typo3neos/README.md

-# TYPO3 Flow Cookbook
+# TYPO3 Neos Cookbook

-An Opscode Chef cookbook to set up TYPO3 Flow.
+An Opscode Chef cookbook to set up TYPO3 Neos.

 ## Usage

-### typo3flow::default

-Installs all pre-requirements for flow.

-A database and database user for the TYPO3 Flow installation will be set up.

-Then it will enable a nginx template to start working with TYPO3 Flow after a manual installation.
+This cookbook is used for development purposes only, it might in the future become more stable a useful for extended use cases.

 ## Requirements